carmenbianca/report-liferay/plan.md

 # Quality assurance {#quality-assurance}

-The quality of the product will be assured through three measures.
+This chapter details how the quality of the following things will be monitored and assured:

+- The software design/architecture.
+- The product.
+- The code.

+The sections below describe the measures.
+The important common feature of these measures is that they are all continuous and make heavy use of feedback loops.

 ## Test-driven development {#tdd}